 DESeq2 and a paired design (Table 5.3).
-A 80% cut-off for background noise was used to filter the count matrix, as previously explained in Chapter ??.
-The CD14+ monocytes and NK were the two cell types presenting the greatest total number (5,285 and 2,314, respectively) and proportion of DARs (23.3 and 8.9%, respectively).
-For each cell type, DARs were divided in DARs more open in SF compared to PB (SF open DARs) and DARs less open in SF compared to PB (PB open DARs).
-In CD14+ monocytes the number of SF open DARS were notably larger than the number of PB open DARs (3,779 and 1,506DARs, respectively) (Table 5.3).
-Conversely, the number of SF and PB open DARs were similar for the other three cell types.
+A 80% cut-off for background noise was used to filter the count matrix (Chapter 3).
+CD14+ monocytes and NK were the two cell types presenting the greatest total number (5,285 and 2,314, respectively) and proportion of DARs (23.3 and 8.9%, respectively).
+Considering the origin of cells, in CD14+ monocytes the number of open DARS in synovial fluid were notably larger than in peripheral blood (3,779 and 1,506DARs, respectively) (Table 5.3).
+The number of synovial fluid and peripheral blood open DARs were similar for the other three cell types.